Nabizzle/FitMi-Data-Collection/README.md

 ### log_puck_data.py

-Recorded the accelerometer, gyroscope, velocity, load cell, and quaternion values of both pucks into a python dictionary, saved as a python shelf, and as a .mat file accessible through Matlab.
+Records the angular accelerometer, gyroscope, linear acceleration, load cell, and quaternion values of both pucks into a python dictionary, saved as a python shelf, and as a .mat file accessible through Matlab.
 The sampling rate and max time of the data logging can be set and data logging can end early be pressing enter in the console where the script was called.